Spirit of Outlander 2020

 En route you will hear about the history of this famous street and of the shaping of the city of Edinburgh over the centuries.
 Be prepared for some stories to make your hair stand on end, and others which will have you laughing or even crying.
 You’ll also hear about Jacobite connections and, of course, we’ll be stopping off at some of the key locations used in Series 3.

-The rest of the day is free, but you might like to leave some time aside to prepare yourself for our gala Farewell Dinner.
-And that’s all we’re going to tell you, because we want our surprises on the night to remain exactly that – surprises!
+The rest of the day is free, but you might like to leave some time aside to prepare yourself for your Farewell Dinner.

 - Edinburgh Royal Mile Walk (Optional)